 What types of lactose-free protein powder are there?

-For those avoiding lactose-containing products, there are a range of protein powders including those from vegan or egg-based sources.
+For those avoiding lactose-containing products, there are a range of protein powders including those from vegan, egg-based, or grass-fed beef sources.